Viewing Results

 - Select a member by clicking it in the 3D view.

-- Right-click the selected member to open the context menu.
+- Right-click the selected member to open the context menu and choose Member Analysis.

 Within the Member Analysis dialog, you can explore: